haskellfoundation/haskell.foundation/README.md

 ## Configuration

-The starter can be configured through the `package.json` file under the `gatsby-starter-iohk-default` key.
+The starter can be configured through the `package.json` file under the `haskell-foundation` key.
 All configuration is safe to delete.
 The configuration shipped with the starter is the default configuration that is used for missing configuration.

 | Option | Notes |
 | ------ | ----- |